sbillsborough/team-profile-generator/README.md

 ## Setup

 - Install Node.js
+- Pull the repository to your computer
+- cd to the root folder of the repository
 - Run 'npm i inquirer@^8.0.0' in the terminal to install Inquirer Package
 - Run 'npm i jest' in the terminal to install the Jest test suite
-- Pull the repository to your computer
 - Open node and from the root directory run 'node index.js'